 Engineering Entrance Exams: FAQs

-The most popular engineering entrance exams in India are the Joint Entrance Examination (JEE) Main, the Joint Entrance Examination (JEE) Advanced, the Graduate Aptitude Test in Engineering (GATE), the Birla Institute of Technology and Science Aptitude Test (BITSAT), and the Consortium of Medical, Engineering and Dental Colleges of Karnataka (COMEDK).
+The best engineering entrance exams in India are the Joint Entrance Examination (JEE) Main, the Joint Entrance Examination (JEE) Advanced, the Graduate Aptitude Test in Engineering (GATE), the Birla Institute of Technology and Science Aptitude Test (BITSAT), and the Consortium of Medical, Engineering and Dental Colleges of Karnataka (COMEDK).

 The eligibility criteria for engineering entrance exams vary depending on the exam.
 Generally, candidates must have passed 10+2 or equivalent with a minimum percentage of marks in Physics, Chemistry, and Mathematics/Biology.
 Some exams also have age limits and require candidates to have studied a certain combination of subjects in their 10+2.